Painted Grey Ware culture: Dating

-Recent Archaeology

-Two periods of PGW were identified recently at Ahichhatra by archaeologist Bhuvan Vikrama and his group, the earliest from c.
-1500 to 800 BCE, and the late from 800 to 400 BCE.

 Overview

 The PGW culture cultivated rice, wheat, millet and barley, and domesticated cattle, sheep, pigs, and horses.
 Houses were built of wattle-and-daub, mud, or bricks, ranging in size from small huts to large houses with many rooms.
 There is a clear settlement hierarchy, with a few central towns that stand out amongst numerous small villages.
 Some sites, including Jakhera in Uttar Pradesh, demonstrate a “fairly evolved, proto-urban or semi-urban stage” of this culture, with evidence of social organization and trade, including ornaments of gold, copper, ivory, and semi-precious stones, storage bins for surplus grain, stone weights, paved streets, water channels and embankments.

 The plough was used for cultivation.
 There are also indications of growing complexity of society as population increased and the size and number of settlements multiplied.
 Arts and crafts of the PGW people are represented by ornaments (made from terracotta, stone, faience, and glass), human and animal figurines (made from terracotta) as well as "incised terracotta discs with decorated edges and geometric motifs" which probably had "ritual meaning," perhaps representing symbols of deities.
 There are a few stamp seals with geometric designs but no inscription, contrasting with both the prior Harappan seals and the subsequent Brahmi-inscribed seals of the Northern Black Polished Ware culture.

 The PGW pottery shows a remarkable degree of standardization.
 It is dominated by bowls of two shapes, a shallow tray and a deeper bowl, often with a sharp angle between the walls and base.
 The range of decoration is limited - vertical, oblique or criss-cross lines, rows of dots, spiral chains and concentric circles being common.

 At Bhagwanpura in the Kurukshetra district of Haryana, excavations have revealed an overlap between the late Harappan and Painted Grey Ware cultures, large houses that may have been elite residences, and fired bricks that may have been used in Vedic altars.

 Fresh surveys by archaeologist Vinay Kumar Gupta suggest Mathura was the largest PGW site around 375 hectares in area.
 Among the largest sites is also the recently excavated Ahichatra, with at least 40 hectares of area in PGW times along with evidence of early construction of the fortification which goes back to PGW levels.
 Towards the end of the period, many of the PGW settlements grew into the large towns and cities of the Northern Black Polished Ware period.